Skip to main content

 AspectLiraglutidePE-22-28

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Intranasal administration preferred for CNS delivery.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Intranasal administration preferred for CNS delivery.
 Research compound with limited human use data.

 Best For